 - 57%: Technology that scans expense reports and automates data entry

 - 54%: Integrating expense reporting and invoice management systems

 - 40%: Submitting expense reports from mobile devices

 The benefits of automating expense management systems are two-fold:

 - More visibility into expenses

-With Concur Expense, you get streamlined processes and full visibility, which is a win for both your bottom line and your employees—even if they can’t get reimbursed for that that large screen TV.
+With Concur Expense, you get streamlined processes and full real-time visibility, which is a win for both your bottom line and your employees—even if they can’t get reimbursed for that large screen TV.
 Take a look at our infographic to get a clear picture of why improving your expense management is a necessity to make both you and your employees happy, as well as improve your bottom line.